ReemaJiries/First-Assugnment/README.md

 change the data of the node with the given index.
 getData:
-k - index of the k element in the linked list starting from 1. ofind the kth to last element of a singly linked list.
+k - index of the k element in the linked list starting from 1. find the kth to last element of a singly linked list.
+output: list of the kth to last element of a singly linked list.